-You will start today’s stage in the traditional town Santana, which is famous for the unique architectural style of its houses.
-Accompanied by amazing panoramic views, you ascend from the wild coastline, further upwards past small fruit gardens and vineyards, until you reach a spectacular viewpoint.
+You will start today’s stage in the traditional town of Santana, which is famous for the unique architectural style of its houses.
+Accompanied by amazing panoramic views, you ascend from the wild coastline, further upwards past small fruit gardens and vineyards until you reach a spectacular viewpoint.

 Transfer to the Paul da Serra high plateau.
 Today’s walk brings you closer to Madeira’s green mountains.
 You will walk along high-altitude paths rich in spectacular views, through shady laurel forests, which are a UNESCO world heritage site.
 An amazing hiking trail takes you through colourful blooming broom bushes to Fanal, a fairytale-like wood forest and pasture area: crooked trees, green meadows and grazing highland cattle create a mystical atmosphere.

-In the afternoon you reach the coastal village of Porto Moniz with its wonderful views at the blue sea.
-This charming place is well-known for its natural swimming pools, which were formed by the ocean in the black lava rock.
+In the afternoon, you reach the coastal village of Porto Moniz with its wonderful views of the blue sea.
+This charming place is well-known for its natural swimming pools formed by the ocean in the black lava rock.

-Today you will walk along the south west coastline via green hills, which steeply drop into the sea.
-In this part of the island you will discover the original way of life of its habitants.
-Prazeres is known as one of the loveliest villages of the Madeira island.
+Today you will walk along the south-west coastline via green hills, which steeply drop into the sea.
+In this part of the island, you will discover the original way of life of its inhabitants.
+Prazeres is known as one of the loveliest villages of Madeira island.
 On your walk through fragrant eucalyptus forests, you will keep seeing Callas, Amarryllis and Agapanthus growing wildly.
 You will stay overnight in the lively coastal village of Calheta.
 It has a fine sandy beach and an elegant marina.